 On this page, you’ll be able to:

-Again, the DOT doesn’t guarantee any protection for passengers whose flight was cancelled in the US.
+Again, the DOT doesn’t guarantee any protection for passengers whose flight was canceled in the US.
 “Airlines do not guarantee their schedules”, they state.
 It’s a mention that you’ll also find in Southwest’s contract of carriage.

 More often than not, the airline will do what it can to rebook you on the next flight so that you reach your destination as soon as possible despite the cancellation, provided that seats are available.